MG HS review

 Speaking of the opposition, customers are spoilt for choice with the accomplished Skoda Karoq, Nissan Qashqai and SEAT Ateca all vying for attention, while the huge quality strides made by Kia and Hyundai in recent years mean that the Sportage and Tucson are more than worthy of consideration.

-You really can’t pause for breath in this sector, as the possibilities seem endless and there seem to be more all the time - the practical Vauxhall Grandland X shares much of its mechanicals with the 3008, which makes it a reasonable bet, and the talented Mazda CX-5 is one of the best mid-size SUVs to drive.
-We haven’t even mentioned the similarly-sized Volkswagen Tiguan, Ford Kuga and Honda CR-V. Priced from just under £21,000, however, the HS also seriously undercuts the majority of these rivals and that is always going to be a key selling point for the car.
+You really can’t pause for breath in this sector, as the possibilities seem endless and there seem to be more all the time - the practical Vauxhall Grandland shares much of its mechanicals with the 3008, which makes it a reasonable bet, and the talented Mazda CX-5 is one of the best mid-size SUVs to drive.
+We haven’t even mentioned the similarly-sized Volkswagen Tiguan, Ford Kuga and Honda CR-V. Priced from just over £21,000, however, the HS also seriously undercuts the majority of these rivals and that is always going to be a key selling point for the car.